-Can Unexpected Terms Be Included Within a Contract?
+Can Unexpected Terms Be Hidden Within the Small Print of a Contract?

 Contracts With Unusual or Unexpected Terms That Are Hidden In the Small Print, May Be Unenforceable Unless Advisement to Pay Special Attention Was Provided By the Party That Drafted and Presumably Benefits From Those Terms.

 Understanding When Small Print Must Be Brought to Special Attention or May Be Deemed Unenforceable